AdamBougher/mundana-theme-jekyll/_pages/who we work with/Innovators.md

 ## Partner Connections
 We can assist with facilitating collaborations and identify potential licensees for marketing of your inventions/technologies.<br>
 ## Agreements (Non-Disclosures, Material Transfer, Licenses) <br>
 We will review, facilitate, and, where necessary, negotiate agreements on behalf of the inventor.
 An NDA keeps your ideas a secret.
 An MTA maintains control of your materials.
 A license makes it possible for partners to develop your invention or technology.
-We can help with any and all of these things.<br>
+We can help with any and all of these things.